 A freshly trimmed and shaved (carefully) dong will not only make you look 1% more like Mandingo, but it will just feel cool as hell.

 If not removed, these can start to fester and become the ideal breeding ground for bacteria and yeast, including STDs, especially on very hot days and for men who don’t shower regularly.

 It doesn’t take a genius to know that bacteria mixed with sweat will cause a very unpleasant odor.
 But, with less hair down there due to proper manscaping, your whole area will be cleaner, smell better, and be much more inviting too, which leads me to my next point.

-It Can Improve Your Sex Life
+It Can Improve Your Relationship with Your Partner

 I want to just go ahead and put a huge asterisk next to this one.
 And no, that isn’t a Barry Bonds asterisk, that is an asterisk that says *important*!

 When you’re going down on a woman, would you prefer a thick jungle o’ bush or an area clean, prim, and proper?

 Now, what do you think she is going to enjoy more?
 Getting hair in your own mouth or a slick, shaved pole?

 But if you’re still not convinced, then you should know that according to studies, men who regularly groom down there report receiving more attention from their partners.
 Not only that, another study shows that a vast majority of women prefer their men to trim or shave their private areas.